nayakchandan/nayakchandan.github.io/README.md

 **Distributed Computing** – Implemented a recommender system using word embeddings and an ALS classifier.
 The dataset, containing 73 million rows, was warehoused in S3 with preprocessing in PySpark and results were saved in a MongoDB Atlas instance.
 Feature engineering and machine learning model training were performed in SparkML.

-**Experimentation and A/B Testing** – Applied 2k factorial testing to optimize the user engagement time for a media website.
+**Experimentation and A/B Testing** – Applied 2k factorial testing to optimize the user engagement time by changing four factors in the UI.
 [I can share the report on request]